 10.4.
 Encoding of ADEs

 This document only addresses the conceptual modelling of ADEs.
 Rules and constraints for mapping a conceptual ADE model to a target encoding are expected to be defined in a corresponding CityGML Encoding Standard.
-If supported, an ADE may provide additional mapping rules and constraints in conformance with a corrresponding CityGML Encoding Standard.
+If supported, an ADE may provide additional mapping rules and constraints in conformance with a corresponding CityGML Encoding Standard.

 10.5.
 Requirements and Recommendations

-The following requirements and recommendations specify how ADEs shall be used as an extension capabilty to the CityGML Conceptual Model.
+The following requirements and recommendations specify how ADEs shall be used as an extension capability to the CityGML Conceptual Model.